 - Set the Instant Pot on the Saute setting.
 Add the olive oil.

 - Season the pork with salt and pepper on all sides.
 Add it to the Instant Pot and sear for about 1 minute on each side.

-- Add about 4 TBSP of the brown sugar directly on the pork loin.
+- Add about 4 tablespoon of the brown sugar directly on the pork loin.
 On top of the brown sugar, sprinkle with paprika and chili powder.

 - In a small bowl, whisk together the remaining brown sugar, soy sauce, balsamic vinegar and stock.
 Pour the liquid mixture into the Instant Pot.